ravielze/Mtrx/README.md

 Windows:
 1. Clone this project
+2. Go inside the directory on the terminal (cd ../mtrx)
-2. Type run.bat
+2. Type menu.bat on the terminal

 Linux/MacOS:
 1. Compile all .java files in src to somewhere
-2. Run using java mtrx.Mtrx
+2. Run using java mtrx.MtrxMain